Abuthwahir/abuthwahir.github.io/README.md

 * Copy, clone, or redistribute this project in whole or in part.
 * Reuse the visual design, UI/UX elements, branding, layout, or implementation for personal or commercial projects.
 * Republish, modify, or present this work as your own.
-* Use this repository as a template or foundation for another portfolio website.

 ### Permission Requests